 Serving as North Carolina’s official chef means the focus is always on quality, rather than production.
 Chef David’s kitchen at the mansion is also a dynamic working classroom where inexperienced staff has the opportunity to develop marketable culinary skills.
 Outside of work, he gives generously of his time and talents to community organizations and is often a featured celebrity chef at charitable events in the region.

-Chef David will be preparing Kale Salad with Toasted Pistachios, Sweet Onions and Drunken Goat Cheese dressed with Sweet Potato Vinaigrette... & Spicy Acorn Squash Chili with Jalapeno Biscuits
+Chef David prepared a Kale Salad with Toasted Pistachios, Sweet Onions and Drunken Goat Cheese dressed with Sweet Potato Vinaigrette... & Spicy Acorn Squash Chili with Jalapeno Biscuits

 Chef John Oliver Evans

 Funky Fresh Food Truck

 Standard Foods Restaurant & Grocery